Deaths-Door/arkley/README.md

 arkley is a lightweight and offline math library that provides powerful algebraic calculations and explanations of mathematical concepts.
 It aims to be a convenient and cost-effective solution for performing algebraic operations, with the option to toggle step-by-step explanations.
 Arkley is designed to handle various data types and provide accurate results for precise calculations, making it suitable for both learners and advanced users.

-`Note` : At this moment this library is in early development so features described below may not be implemented or working correctly.
+`Note` : This library is currently in early development, and some features described below may not be fully implemented or may not work correctly.
+Please be aware that you might encounter issues or limitations while using the library until it reaches a more stable and mature state.
+Your feedback and contributions are valuable in helping us enhance and refine the library further.
+Thank you for your understanding and support during this development phase.

 ## Note